CCA Atelier: Summer

 Graphic Design

-This week-long immersive studio offers a broad introduction to the creation and behavior of communication design.
+This two-week-long immersive studio offers a broad introduction to the creation and behavior of communication design.
 Taught as a hybrid 2D studio, the decisions that designers need to make will be introduced to students who may have little or no previous exposure to graphic design process, craft, or products through hand lettering and digital design.
 Following a brief survey of the history of graphic design, the morning class examines contemporary design practice, including typography, color, layout, grid systems, symbol & identity, print and digital design.
 Participants execute several projects, including creating their own logo or poster with a design process used by many professional designers that includes sketching with tracing paper and hand lettering and coloring techniques.

 In the afternoons our students will input their designs into Adobe Illustrator for further refinement and personalization.
 This includes adapting their logos or posters to create unique avatars, products, or a comprehensive brand.
 No prior Adobe Illustrator experience needed as the foundations and most popular techniques will be taught.
 Given the varied making practices in graphic design and illustration, this studio will alternate meetings in a classroom and computer lab.